Bihanojko/FLP2/README.md

 Input files test16.in and test18.in contain basic barbell graphs with 6 and 8 vertices.
 Test17.in contains
 invalid types of line and checks whether the application can successfully skip those.
 The remaining tests cover different types of valid graphs, such as fully connected and path graphs.
+Tests, which names start with the letter 'm', are a contribution of Matej Marusak (xmarus06).

 ## Run time of input files